Group of people seated and raising their hands

 Click the question to read the answer.

-• Producers can reference the following chart to determine if they are a small, large or exempt HSP producer.
-To calculate your average weight of supply to confirm that you are an exempt producer, reference the Registration Form.
+• Producers can reference the chart below to determine if they are a small, large or exempt HSP producer.

 Producer categories use the average weight of material (in tonnes) supplied in Ontario in the previous calendar year.